Iacob Heraclid: Folkloric and literary memory

 Despot's project to unite Wallachia and Moldavia was only realized in 1859, with the "United Principalities".
-Here and in the successor Kingdom of Romania, interest in Heraclid's life was revived by a series of literary works.
+Here and in the successor Kingdom of Romania, interest in Heraclid's life was revived by a series of literary works—though, as Gostyński observed in 1945, "generally, Romanian historians' opinion on Despot Vodă [remains] unfavorable."
 A Despot Vodă is one of six "Romanian history dramas" completed by Dimitrie Bolintineanu in the 1860s.
 A decade later, Samson Bodnărescu similarly focused on the rule of Lăpușneanu, inexplicably eliminating Despot from his retelling.
 Vasile Alecsandri was inspired by Bodnărescu to revisit the events with his own work of drama.
-Also called Despot Vodă, it was first shown at the National Theater Bucharest in October, 1879.
-The work was loosely based on the historical narrative, and more heavily indebted to Victor Hugo.
-It divided the public between those who, like Ion Ghica, saw in it Alecsandri's masterpiece, and dissatisfied critics, such as Barbu Ștefănescu Delavrancea.
+Also called Despot Vodă, it was first shown at the National Theatre Bucharest in October, 1879.
+The work was loosely based on the historical narrative, and more heavily indebted to Victor Hugo, turning Despot himself into a romantic hero.
+It divided the public between those who, like Mihai Eminescu and Ion Ghica, saw in it Alecsandri's masterpiece, and dissatisfied critics, such as Barbu Ștefănescu Delavrancea.
 Iorga also viewed its take on Heraclid as "exaggerated and false" for failing to capture the "sincere dreamer".
 Literary historian Sebastian-Vlad Popa notes that, by the 1990s, the work was viewed as "detestable" in the theatrical community, and ridiculed as a "wooden text".

 Also in the 1870s, Nicolae Scurtescu contributed a dramatic poem with the same subject and title.
 According to Iorga and Murărașu, it is just as valuable as Alecsandri's text.
 Popa notes a contrast, in that Scurtescu's writing is "naturalistic", its violence seeping into "absurdity".
 Theodor Codrescu's play Plăeșul Logofăt Mare, dating from the same stage in literary development, was also set in Heraclid's Moldavia.
 Translated into Italian as Amore e Giustizia, it was performed in 1897 at Naples.
 Despot is also the hero of 1920s short stories by Eug.
 Boureanu, and of two historical novels: Constantin Gane's Farmece (1933) and Romulus Seișanu's Aventuroasa viață a lui Despot-Vodă (1938).
 In the late 1930s, a successful effort was made to collect and publish all of Despot's own manuscripts on military matters, grouping copies from the national libraries of Poland and Austria, and from the Prussian Archives; another manuscript tract, signed by Christoporski, was discovered by Olteanu at Kórnik in the 1960s.
+In 1978, Eusebiu Ștefănescu appeared as a cunning and hypocritical Despot in Malvina Urșianu's historical drama, Întoarcerea lui Vodă Lăpușneanu—his debut film role.